-This resource provides a non-exhaustive sample of measures and activities that may apply to anesthesiologists and certified registered nurse anesthetists (CRNAs).
-Make sure to consider your data submission type, practice size, patient demographic, and performance period to select the measures that best suit you.
+This resource provides a non-exhaustive sample of measures and activities that may apply to podiatrists.
+Make sure to consider your data submission type, practice size, patient demographic, and performance period to select the measures and activities that best suit you.
 See a full list of measures at QPP.CMS.GOV.
 Please note that performance category weights differ for clinicians in MIPS APMs.
 The full specifications can be downloaded from the Quality Payment Program Resource Library.